-In the previous year, the overall of the competition in digital TV business had been drastic among the market leaders competing for market share.
+The overall of the competition in digital TV business in the previous year had been drastic among the market leaders competing for market share.
 Each player tried various audience engagement strategies by changing and improving their contents to always capture audience's attention.
 Huge budget was invested on content acquisitions and program productions to satisfied audience and increase TV rating.
 Hence, TV channels could increase the advertising rate accordingly.
-In 2018, the existing players had been remarkable and succeeded with popular Thai dramas which gained tremendous rating.
-As a result, they could maintain the leadership in digital TV market.
-As for MONO29 channel, with the strength on "Great Movies, Famous Series", 2018 was regarded as an import year with an important move since TV rating of the channel rose to number three and was able to maintain that position steadily for almost throughout the year.
+Last year, with the strength on "Great Movies, Famous Series", MONO29 Channel was able to rank third and maintained that position steadily for almost throughout the year.

 Mono Group has two television channels - MONO29 and MONO PLUS, a satellite channel.
 The strategy that the Company uses is distinct from the beginning as the channel constantly presents entertainment contents including movies, series, and quality programs to the public.
-Throughout five years of broadcasting, MONO29 has successfully elevated its rating popularity.
+Throughout six years of broadcasting, MONO29 has successfully elevated its rating popularity.
 Hence, many channels have changed their strategy and purchased more movies to air on their channels.
-Nevertheless, the Company has established strong relationships with new business partners and major studios.
-The Company has secured special First Premiere content licensing that enables MONO29 to be the first free TV channel to broadcast those contents.
-Moreover, with Movie Pack strategy, the audience is convinced to follow the TV programs on MONO29 during weekends and long holidays (seasonal holidays).
-The strategy which increasingly raises interest among the audience airs movies with sequels continually every day.
-Productions of quality Thai series are also provided to continually satisfied the audience.
+Nevertheless, the Company has established strong relationships with new business partners and more major studios.
+It could be said that MONO29 is one of the channels with the highest portion of purchased copyright contents.
+The Company has secured special First Premiere content licensing that enables MONO29 to be the first free TV channel to broadcast such contents.
+Hollywood blockbuster or famous Asia movie which attracts audience and generates high rating is aired everyday in Premium Blockbuster hour.
+We also hold "MONO29 JUD-HAI" - a voting campaign on social media for audience to vote for the top hit movie they want to see on holiday.
+The campaign which engages the audience with the channel receives a lot of attention from movie fans.
+Other than entertainment content, MONO29 provides the program 29Shopping to respond to the popularity of online shopping.
+The program is able to create an increasing market share from the blooming home shopping business.
 Aside from that, the Company pays attention to audience's satisfaction by analyzing program schedule and selecting contents.
-Automatic computer processing system analyzing the response of the audience has been introduced, and therefore, it enables the channel to select the contents for daily program schedule more appropriately.
+Automatic computer processing system analyzing the response of the audience has also been introduced, and therefore, it enables the channel to select the contents for daily program schedule more appropriately.